Disentangling Knowledge Representations for Large Language Model Editing: Preliminaries

 \subsection{Knowledge Editing via Rank-one Updates}

-\textbf{Knowledge Editing} aims to modify or inject single or multiple pieces of knowledge into LLMs requiring full retraining.
+\textbf{Knowledge Editing} aims to modify or inject single or multiple pieces of knowledge into LLMs without requiring full retraining.
 Each fact is typically represented as a triple \((s, r, o)\), where \(s\) denotes subject, \(r\) relation, and \(o\) object, respectively.
 An edit sample is denoted as $e=(s,r,o,o^*)$, representing the update of the original knowledge \((s, r, o)\) to a new knowledge \((s, r, o^*)\).

-\textbf{Rank-one Model Editing}, exemplified by methods such as ROME and MEMIT \citep{rome, memit}, which follow a locate-then-edit paradigm.
+\textbf{Rank-one Knowledge Editing}, exemplified by methods such as ROME and MEMIT \citep{rome, memit}, which follow a locate-then-edit paradigm.
 These methods assume that factual knowledge is encoded in the feed-forward networks (FFNs) of the model as key-value pairs, where the first FFN layer generates keys and the second layer uses these keys to produce values.
 To inject new knowledge, the FFN parameters \(\mathbf{W}\) are updated to \(\mathbf{\hat{W}}\), such that the model associates a new key-value pair $(\mathbf{k}_*, \mathbf{v}_*)$.
 To avoid corrupting unrelated knowledge, an auxiliary set of key–value constraints \(\mathbf{K}_0=[\mathbf{k}_1;\mathbf{k}_2;,\dots,;\mathbf{k}_p]\) and \(\mathbf{V}_0=[\mathbf{v}_1;\mathbf{v}_2;,\dots,;\mathbf{v}_p]\) is introduced, representing knowledge to be preserved.

-The updated weights \(\mathbf{\hat{W}}\) are obtained by solving the following objective:
+Adopting the least-squares formulation from MEMIT \citep{memit}, the updated weights \(\mathbf{\hat{W}}\) are obtained by solving the following objective: